snowplow-archive/snowplow.github.com/_posts/2017-01-16-data-collection-the-essential-but-unloved-foundation-of-the-data-value-chain.md

 1. Pulling it from databases built to serve transactional/production systems
 2. Fetching it out of log files

+### 2.4 The data should be 'usable' in a wide-variety of different applications

+Maybe relate this to 2.1

 <h2 id="strategies-for-collecting-good-data">3.
 Strategies and techniques for collecting good data</h2>